hotpotqa/hotpot/README.md

 The prediction files `dev_distractor_pred.json` and `dev_fullwiki_pred.json` should be JSON files with the following keys:
 - `answer`: a dict.
 Each key of the dict is a QA pair id, corresponding to the field `_id` in data JSON files.
 Each value of the dict is a string representing the predicted answer.
 - `sp`: a dict.
 Each key of the dict is a QA pair id, corresponding to the field `_id` in data JSON files.
 Each value of the dict is a list representing the predicted supporting facts.
 Each entry of the list is a list with two elements `[title, sent_id]`, where `title` denotes the title of the paragraph, and `sent_id` denotes the supporting fact's id (0-based) in this paragraph.

+## Model Submission and Test Set Evaluation

+We use Codalab for test set evaluation.
+In the distractor setting, you must submit your code and provide a Docker environment.
+Your code will run on the test set.
+In the fullwiki setting, you only need to submit your prediction file.
+See https://worksheets.codalab.org/worksheets/0xa8718c1a5e9e470e84a7d5fb3ab1dde2/ for detailed instructions.

 ## License
 The HotpotQA dataset is distribued under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/legalcode) license.